Ranxin2023/LLM_demo/KnowledgeDistillation/Readme.md

         - Uses a distilled GPT model to answer FAQs about account balance, loans, and transactions.
         - Runs on a lightweight server (no GPU required).
         - Responds instantly — improving user experience while saving cloud costs.
+### 3. Text Summarization
+- **What It Means**
+    - Distilled LLMs can power **summarization systems** that condense large texts — articles, reports, or social media threads — into **short**, **readable summaries**.
+    - This is crucial for applications that require **information compression** and **time efficiency**.
+- **Why It Matters**
+    - Summarization requires understanding not just words, but the semantic meaning and context.
+    - Distilled models preserve the comprehension ability of large models while being faster, making them perfect for:
+        - News aggregation platforms
+        - Document management systems
+        - Social media analysis tools
+- **Example**
+    - A news summarization app:
+        - Takes a 1,000-word article and generates a **100-word summary** in under a second.
+        - The distilled model uses **less memory and compute**, so users get instant summaries even on mobile devices.

 ## Three main types of knowledge used in Knowledge Distillation (KD).
 ### 1. Response-Based Knowledge (a.k.a.
 Logit Distillation)